Ibrahim-Iradukunda/alu-shell/permissions/README.md

 chmod 751 hello: a script that sets the mode of the file hello chmod --reference=olleh hello:  a script that sets the mode of the file hello the same as olleh’s mode find . -type d -exec chmod a+x {} +: Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed
+Regular files should not be changed chmod 751 my_dir: a script that creates a directory called my_dir with permissions 751 in the working directory